» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Nursing Care

-A hospital cage (small individual cage), non-litter bedding such as clean cloths or ink-free paper towels.
+- A hospital cage (small individual cage), clean non-litter bedding such as felt, soft t-shirt type material, or ink-free paper towels.
 Clean and change bedding daily.
 Avoid litter-type bedding to prevent the chance of wound contamination or infection.

-• Provide extra fluids in the post-op recovery period. *Note: A juicy type of fruit also provides an additional fluid source in the diet.
+*Note: juicy types of fruit provide an additional source of fluid in the diet.

-• Whether surgery was required or not, proper bone healing can require several weeks (although rats, especially very young rats, can heal in a shorter amount of time), be sure to provide a cage that is one level to prevent further injury from climbing or jumping during time of healing.
+- Whether surgery was required or not, proper bone healing may require several weeks (although rats, especially very young rats, can heal in a shorter amount of time).
+Be sure to provide a cage that is one level to prevent further injury from climbing or jumping during time of healing.

 Outcome